 3 Science – Science units must include one unit of physical sciences, one unit of life sciences and one unit of advanced study in one or more of the following sciences: chemistry, physics or other physical science; advanced biology or other life science; astronomy, physical geology or other earth or space science.
 A student can choose to apply one credit in advanced computer science to satisfy one unit of advanced science (excluding biology or life sciences).
 Here is a link to the Computer Science Guidance Document.

-4 Social studies – Students must include ½ unit of American history, ½ unit of American government, and ½ unit in world history and civilizations in the three required social studies units.
+4 Social studies – Students must include ½ unit of American history, ½ unit of American government, and ½ unit in world history and civilizations (for students in the classes of 2021 and beyond) in the three required social studies units.

 5 Elective credits – Elective units must include one or any combination of world language, fine arts, business, career-technical education, family and consumer sciences, technology, agricultural education or English language arts, mathematics, science or social studies courses not otherwise required.

 Note: While not a state requirement for graduation, many four-year colleges and universities require a minimum of two years of sequential world language study at the secondary level as a college admissions requirement.
 This is the case for many in-state and out-of-state colleges and universities.

 6 Financial Literacy – Ohio law requires students to receive instruction in financial literacy as part of the high school graduation requirements.
 However, it is up to local districts to determine how to best meet the needs of their students.
 For example, the financial literacy content may be incorporated into another course, or some districts may require students to take a standalone financial literacy course for a half credit that can meet either a graduation requirement for social studies or an elective.

 Last Modified: 8/22/2019 11:59:20 AM